TheLastCrusade/SoundStream/README.md

-# fanClub
+# SoundStream

-**fanClub** is an open-source Android app that provides a platform to crowdsource music playlist creation among friends.
+**SoundStream** is an open-source Android app that provides a platform to crowdsource music playlist creation among friends.